Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 • Smaller trouble makers are protozoa like the previously mentioned Giardia, but Cryptosporidium (crypto meaning hidden) is also a top contender for your gut real estate.

 • Even smaller, bacterial fecal contaminants like E. coli, Campylobacter and Salmonella are deposited in water by animals and humans alike.
+They are normal flora for all of us, but some of them cause trouble when they move hosts - or when you hike into a new location.

 Large, easy to block (relatively speaking, because come on, they're microscopic!) eggs and organisms like these are effectively removed by any water filter on the market.